Relintai/pandemonium_engine_docs/usage/scripting/gdscript/static_typing.md

     const MOVE_SPEED: float = 50.0
 ```

-Godot will try to infer types if you write a colon, but you omit the
+Pandemonium will try to infer types if you write a colon, but you omit the
 type:

 ```